 Cut small strips of Velcro tape and attach to the back of the 'do not disturb' signs and the tunnel labels.
 These will be attached when the tunnels are positioned.
+Add a small strip of Velcro tape to either end of the tracking plate - this will be secured to the base of the tunnel in the field.
 Also add Velcro to the bottom of the food tray and attach to the centre of the tracking plate.